Azshken/NFTGames/DEV_LOG.md

 24/02/26

 - Brainstormed about the project's name.
+It's SoulKey from now on.
+I've began renaming it.
+The full rename will be at redeployment of the contract.
 - Revisited the database tables, making the tables more clearer and populated correctly.
 Remodeling the relational DB to be future proof.
+- Added new tables for the future batches, products, refunds.
 - Thinking about a solution how to implement the refund function.

 25/02/26

-- Finished the new database Schema
+- Finished the new database Schema.
+I've learned a critical database design practice for blockchains (Article).
-- Added new tables for the future batches, products, refunds
+- Worked on the refund function (I can't implement the new schema without the refund function).
+- Refund function will be a separate contract (Article).
-- Brainstormed about how to share my project with people
+- Brainstormed about how to share my project with people.
+- Made my first post on X.

 26/02/26

-- Worked on the refund function
-- Made the first post on X

-27/02/26

-- First article about the schema design for blockchain apps
-- published on mirror.xyz and X post
+- Wrote my first article about the schema design for blockchain apps and the bugs that led me to the current design.
+Published on mirror.xyz and X post.
+- I'm conflicted about the use of AI to help me write and polish the article -- it looks more profesional and polished, but it's not fully written by me.

 Notes: